5/21/23

 Tres Nuit (Armaf)

-Enter Tres Nuit in 2015, right around the time when GIT lost its luster.
+Enter Tres Nuit in 2015, right around the time GIT lost its luster.
 Whoever put this scent together did two things soundly: They studied several vintages of their template, and spliced together their rendering of two different GITs.
-They used the diffusively aromatic top accord of pre-2005 GIT, which, when compared side-by-side with Lancaster Cool Water's top accord, is nearly indistinguishable, and they incorporated the simplified floral musk drydown found in the post-2011 version of GIT.
+They used the diffusively aromatic top accord of pre-2005 GIT, which, when compared side-by-side with Lancaster Cool Water's top accord, is nearly indistinguishable, and they incorporated the simplified sandalwood-free floral drydown found in the post-2011 version of GIT.
 The result smells so much like Green Irish Tweed (and not Chez Bond) that I no longer need to buy the Creed.
+Sure, Tres Nuit is a touch sweeter and a mite less "green" than its template, and that extra floral sweetness makes it feel more 21st century and metamodernist, but it's splitting hairs to get too into that.
+If you want to smell like you're wearing Green Irish Tweed, but don't want to spend the money to do so, wear this.
+Just understand that you're wearing a splice-up of two different vintages of GIT fused into one scent.
+If that matters to you.

-Many reviewers claim that Tres Nuit contains a strong lavender note that isn't in GIT.
-I think the people saying this are just "joining the crowd," so to speak.
+Many reviewers claim that Tres Nuit smells more like Cool Water and contains a strong lavender note that isn't in GIT.
+I think the people saying this are just being basic and "joining the crowd," so to speak.
 One or two people said Tres Nuit has lavender, so now everyone says it has lavender.
 I don't really smell a strong lavender note, although there's certainly lavender blended in there, as there is with Cool Water.
 But there's also a soft lavender in GIT, so I'm not sure why detecting a bit of it in Tres Nuit is supposed to make it wildly different.
 These are all fougères, people.

 5/14/23